Skip to content

 Insurable risks Assets such as factories and production equipment can be seriously damaged, for example in the event of a fire or power outage.
 Product recalls can incur substantial costs, resulting in direct costs, claims for financial compensation and damage to Cloetta’s reputation.
 Cargo may be damaged in transit.
 Cloetta has an insurance programme for property and liability risks appropriate to Cloetta’s operations, and works systematically to limit the risk of incidents and to have robust contingency plans in place to limit the effects of any incidents.

 Disruption and relocation of product manufacturing Disturbances and inefficiencies in the supply chain, as well as undesirable effects on and from the external environment, such as a fire, strikes, pandemics or extreme weather, could result in stoppages in production, operations and deliveries, and thus negatively affect the company’s business and reputation.
 To optimise efficiency, Cloetta continuously monitors capacity utilisation in manufacturing and evaluates the need to move manufacturing from one factory to another.
 This is however a complex process that can result in disruptions and delays in production, which can in turn also lead to delivery problems.
 Cloetta has a good monitoring process in place to anticipate short term disruption both in sourcing and delivery.
 In our factories we have clear protective protocols in place to reduce the risk, provide a safe workplace and limit the impact.
+We have also prepared certain scenarios for our plants in case of energy disruptions.
 Cloetta also has an experienced and efficient organisation with well-established routines for handling.

 Access to the right expertise